 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall Х

-D9 Winter
+D9 Winter Х

 D9 Spring Х

 D9 Summer Х

 D10 Yes No

-Does an open admission po licy, if reported, apply to х
+Does an open admission po transfer students? licy, if reported , apply to Х

-transfer students? ~

-D11 Describe additional requiren nents for transfe r admission, if a pplicable:
+D11 Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Polici

-D12 Report the lowest grade earned for any course that may be C-

-transferred for credit: Ű

-г г 1

-D13 Number Unit Type

-Maximum number of credits may be 75 SEM HRS

-transferred from a two-year institution:

-DAA Number Linit Turna

-D14 Maximum number of credits or courses that may bo Number Unit Type

-D 14 transferred from a four-year may be 75 SEM HRS

-a lour year 1 1

-D15 Minimum number of credits that transfers m ust complete at

-D15 Minimum number of credits that transfers must comple

-010 your institution to earn an as your institution to earn an associate degree.

-your institution to earn an as sociale degree.

-Minimum number of credits that transfers m 45

-that transfers m 45

-D16 Minimum number of credits that transfers m chelor's degree: ust complete at ed Placement.
-Ir nternational
+Transfer Credit Policies 2 Report the lowest grade earned for any course that may be transferred for credit: С 3 Number Unit Type I Maximum number of credits or courses that may be NULLIDEL onit Type i transferred from a two-year institution: 60 Sem Hrs ł transierred from a two-year institution.
+I. 4 Number Unit Type 1 4 Maximum number of credits or courses that may be 60 Sem Hrs ł transferred from a four-year institution: 00 Selli His l 1 5 Minimum number of credits that transfers must complete at your institution to earn an associate degree: Minimum number of credits that transfers must complete - 60.00 at your institution to earn a bachelor's degree: 60.00